Zezombye/overpy/README.md

 The syntax is Python, except:
 - True/False/None have been replaced by true/false/null
 - The ++ and -- operators have been added (same effect as +=1 and -=1)
-- The modulo operator has higher precedence than the multiplication/division operator.
+- The modulo operator has higher precedence than the multiplication/division operator
+- The "while" loop has been replaced by "do: ... while x".

 Rule metadata (name of the rule and event) is defined with annotations: